patelharsh21/200-days/README.md

 ## Day 38
 -Solved one question on graph
 ## Day 39
-Solved 7 questions on OA of hackOn
+-Solved 7 questions on OA of hackOn
+## Day 40
+-Worked on AIFD Project